kak-tus/nan/README.md

 # nan - **N**o more **A**llocations **N**ever

-Zero allocation Nullable structures in one library with handy conversion functions, marshallers and unmarshallers.
+Package nan - Zero allocation Nullable structures in one library with handy conversion functions, marshallers and unmarshallers.

 Features:
 - short name "nan"